puppetlabs/puppetlabs-splunk_qd/README.md

 ## Description

 The premise of the module is to provide a facility for bringing online new instances of Splunk Enterprise with the option to import data from production deployments that enables people to evalate the product, do application and addon development, or test a major upgrade.
 To make sure usage is as simple as possible and we can implement a complete deployment workflow, we have chosen to focus on Puppet Bolt as opposed to purely classic Puppet.
-We'll re-use and depend on the Voxpupuli puppet-splunk module when ever appropriate so that any installation ininitially deployed through this method can be promoted to a production install and continuously maintained by Puppet safely and without many changes if any at all.
+We'll re-use and depend on the Voxpupuli puppet-splunk module when ever appropriate so that any installation initially deployed through this method can be promoted to a production install and continuously maintained by Puppet safely and without many changes if any at all.

 This means that what you'll find in this module is a collection of Bolt Plans that'll deploy different components of a Splunk Enterprise environment that applies Puppet manifests using Bolt's agentless apply functionality with some glue in between that might not fit well into Puppet's preference for managing desired state but is really only applicable for the use case of rapid initial deployment.